haspltom/BM3D/README.md

 	* The source of the problem seems to be in function `aggregate()`, because always the first call of `aggregate()` is correct, no matter with which channel.
 So actually, it is not a problem bound to the channels *u* and *v*, but rather to function `aggregate()`.
-* Freeing all the dynamically allocated memory is still missing.
 * Unprocessed borders
 	* Due to the fact, that the recognition of the blocks is dependend from the block step, there always remain a certain border, which is not executed at all.